theo-armour/2021/pages/doing-knowing-being/mission-value-vision.md

 ## Values ~ Who you are?

 * Statements of ethics, principles, beliefs that are shared among the stakeholders of an organization.
 * Statements of values that drive an organization's culture and priorities and provide a framework in which decisions are made.
 * How do you want to behave?
 * What do you stand for?
+* 2021-07-02 ~ See manifestos.

 ## Strategies ~ How will you get there?